mapfish-appserver/gb_mapfish_appserver/README.rst

 Mapfish Appserver
 =================

-MMapfish Appserver is a platform for building for web mapping applications using OGC standards and the Mapfish REST protocol.
+Mapfish Appserver is a platform for building web mapping applications using OGC standards and the Mapfish REST protocol.

 Features